anbuuu/Android-Clean-Architecture-Updated/README.md

-# Fairfax Coding Exercise for Android
+#  Exercise for Android

-Android Coding Exercise for showing the List of News Articles and clicking on the item will take the User to the Detailed News Section.
+Android Clean Architecture Exercise for showing the List of News Articles and clicking on the item will take the User to the Detailed News Section.

 ## Getting Started